tpaschalis/tpaschalis.github.io/_posts/2019-02-13-golang-amb-operator.markdown

 [(c, d) | c <- [2, 4, 8], d <- [3, 7, 10], c * d == 40]
 ```

-But the initial idea behind the operator is that of an abstracted candidates (i.e. not necessarily a list), but that a search space can be an arbitrary call stack, which we'll try to explore.
+But the initial idea behind the operator is that of abstracted candidates (i.e. not necessarily a list), but that a search space can be an arbitrary call stack, which we'll try to explore.

 One can find people who have put `amb` to creative use, such as [solving sudokus](http://continuation.passing.style/2016/02/21/solving-sudoku-amb/), to [combine concurrent sequences](http://introtorx.com/Content/v1.0.10621.0/12_CombiningSequences.html), or to find [word chains](http://www.fantascienza.net/leonardo/ar/amb_chain.html).
 If all this sounds intriguing, the [Mozart Programming System](http://mozart.github.io/) with the Oz language or [Icon](https://en.wikipedia.org/wiki/Icon_(programming_language)), which features "goal-directed execution"  might also be of interest.